open-oni/open-oni/changelogs/2022-03-16-feature-infra-updates.md

     https://docs.djangoproject.com/en/3.2/ref/databases/#creating-your-database
     - TL;DR use `utf8_general_ci` rather than `utf8_unicode_ci` unless you
       require German multi-character comparison to match German DIN-1 ordering
+- If you use any deployment scripts or CI/CD that interact with `requirements.pip`, note that this file has been renamed to `requirements.txt` to function with GitHub's dependency graph security scanning

 ### Deprecated